PWTaberg/tracker_client/README.md

 # TRACKS

-This is a react native client from a course
+This is a react native client from a course on React and React Native